 The grubs cause more significant damage than do the adults.
 Plant growth may become stunted, and the foliage may become pale green or yellow.
 Root and crown feeding by the grubs may kill the shrub.

 Prevention & Control: For successful control, treatments should be directed at the adult weevils.
 Once foliar damage is observed, insecticidal sprays should be made at 2- to 3-week intervals, where three sprays are usually sufficient.
 Along with the foliar applications, also treat the surface of the soil or mulch immediately beneath the plants (as a spray, not a drench) because this is where the adults will hide during the day.
-Insecticides labeled for adult weevil control include bifenthrin, acephate, permethrin, and cyfluthrin.
-A soil drench around the base of the shrub with imidacloprid or dinotefuran can be used to control the larvae (see Table 1 for specific products).
+Insecticides labeled for adult weevil control include bifenthrin, acephate, permethrin, cyhalothrin, and cyfluthrin.
+A soil drench around the base of the shrub with imidacloprid or dinotefuran can be used to control the adult weevils when they feed on the foliage (see Table 1 for specific products).

 |Active Ingredient||Brand Names and Products|